For most, home education

 roll is not to formally teach but to facilitate that journey.

-It doesn't really matter too much
+It doesn't really matter too much what the

-what the child is curios about, the trick is to develop and facilitate
+child is curios about, the trick is to develop and facilitate

-curiosity, kindle it like a precious flame, and ultimately develop
+curiosity, kindle it like a precious flame, and ultimately

-for so it becomes a raging inferno.
+new ideas for so it becomes a raging inferno.

 That sounds complicated perhaps, but it's really

 not.
-It's what all parents do for their children especially
+It's what all parents do for their children especially when

-a journey of discovery.
+journey of discovery.

-If parents see themselves not as
+If parents see themselves not as teachers but

-they didn't imagine possible.
-It's exciting and fun but it can
+imagine possible.
+It's exciting and fun but it can also be scary. |

-Scary because as
+Scary because as a

-it's a part of a journey your child has not yet encountered, you're
+part of a journey your child has not yet encountered, you're

 effectively imposing ideas on the child and run the risk, along